-When we explore a cookbook, it’s potluck meets book discussion.
-Sign up at the Reference Desk, pick a recipe from our enticing selection (we’ll keep track to avoid duplicates), and prepare it for the program.
-We’ll sample good food, talk about what worked and what didn’t, and select future cookbooks.
-Our summer selection features an encyclopedic array of authentic Latin American recipes, ranging from Argentinian empanadas to Cuban beans and rice.
-Register in person by July 17.
+When we explore a cookbook, it’s potluck meets book discussion!
+Sign up at the Reference Desk, pick a tasty recipe from our enticing selection (we’ll keep track to avoid duplicates), and prepare it for the program.
+We’ll sample lots of good food, talk about what worked and what didn’t, and select future cookbooks.

 Fridays, 7 pm